 Why buy the Apple TV 4K?

-If you’ve got a 4K HDR TV and aren’t impressed with its smarts then the Apple TV 4K is an obvious upgrade for under £200.
-It’s slick, easy to use and will soon come with all the apps that a fully fledged entertainment system needs.
+If you’ve got a 4K HDR TV and aren’t impressed with its smarts, then the Apple TV 4K is now, following some software fixes, a superb upgrade for under £200.
+It’s slick, easy to use and offers most of the apps a good home entertainment system needs.